pjra99/pjra99/README.md

 - 👯 I’m looking to collaborate on Front-end projects
 - 🤔 I’m looking for an Internship in Front-end Web Dev
 - 📫 How to reach me: pranjalbhs@gmail.com
-- ⚡ Fun fact: I can play guitar as good as I can code :)
+- ⚡ Fun fact: I can play guitar to give you some headache :)